neurodivergence/neurodivergence/README.md

 byf:
 - dni fakeclaimers, anti-recovery, calls urself psychotic/bipolar/delulu etc for funny i hate u gusys, u demonise cluster b disorders (includes npd) n think bipolar r abusive, basic dni criteria
+- Btw I will not give any ex friend a chance if u decide to block me randomly w/o explanation.
+Gtfo if you only value this friendship for only venting/ranting which happens always.
+Im my own person
 - just a quick note before we chat: i can be a bit sensitive about first impressions, so try not to be too weird right off the bat. i'm weird n hypersexual myself, but there’s a limit to how much I can handle all at once. i get uncomfortable easily, but once we’ve spent some time talking, i'll definitely ease up n we can talk about pretty much anything (including nsfw or insensitive topics).

 thin ice: